 - Vibrant arts, entertainment, recreation and leisure communities.

 - Festivals!
 Events!
 Attractions!
-See the Tourism Kingston site to find out more.
+See the Tourism Kingston website to find out more.

 - Burgeoning green technologies and alternative energy sectors.
 We were the first Canadian City to adopt a protocol for sustainable energy procurement.